-If someone is talking to you, do you list?
+If someone is talking to you, do you listen?
 So how does that differ in the digital space?
 Your customers have a voice and they are more than willing to share it.
-Social media monitoring is imperative to continue business because it’s one of the only ways you know if you’re doing a good job.
+Social media monitoring is imperative to continued business because it’s one of the only ways you know if you’re doing a good job.

 Social monitoring makes your brand more approachable.
 Why?
 Because you’re always there, thus, you are reliable.
 Monitoring is automation, so you do not actually have to listen 24/7.
 Just pay attention to your notifications.

 Did you know that 34.5% of consumers prefer to reach out to brands for customer care through social media?
 That beat out other channels like live chat (24.7%), email (19.4%) and 1-800 numbers (16.1%).
 So, paying attention to social media is a wise idea.

 Key influencers and brand advocates are a modern marketer’s best tool.
 That’s because word-of-mouth always wants to remain the most powerful form of advertising.
 Continuous social monitoring allows you to identify the most influential people talking about your brand.